juergenpointinger/juergenpointinger.github.io/_posts/2020-04-15-useful-docker-commands.md

 ## Stats for all running Containers

-The `docker states` command is used to display a live stream of container resource usage statistics.
+The `docker stats` command is used to display a live stream of container resource usage statistics.
 This command can be extended to display the statistics of all containers simultaneously.

 ```bash
 $ docker ps -q | xargs docker stats